-Our client, a 39-year-old female who lives in Sydney with her two sons was charged with Engage in Conduct to Obtain a Financial Advantage from a Commonwealth Entity under section 135.2(1) of the Criminal Code 1995 (Cth).
+Our client, a 39-year-old female, living in Sydney with her two sons, was charged with Engage in Conduct to Obtain a Financial Advantage from a Commonwealth Entity under section 135.2(1) of the Criminal Code 1995 (Cth).

 Our client has limited support from family members and has no current partner.
 Her life’s focus is on her two sons and she has worked hard to look after them both.
 Our client contributes to the local community by volunteering at her children’s school and she was devoted to supporting her elderly parents whilst they were still alive.

-At the time of the offence, she was economically disadvantaged by having to relocate with her two sons several times due to personal circumstances.
+At the time of the offence, she was economically disadvantaged by relocating with her two sons several times due to personal circumstances.
 Considering our client’s complex circumstances, a custodial sentence would have had a detrimental impact on her and her two sons as there was no other suitable person to care for them.

-Solicitor Denise McCarthy made extensive submissions as to our client’s previous good character, her contributions to the community and the extent of her children’s dependency on her.
-The Magistrate ordered 80 hours of Community Service and a Reparation Order whereby our client is required to repay the defrauded amount.
+Solicitor Denise McCarthy made extensive submissions as to our client’s previous good character, contributions to the community and the extent of her children’s dependency on her.
+The Magistrate ordered 80 hours of Community Service and a Reparation Order whereby our client must repay the defrauded amount.

 Our client was relieved at this outcome as she could continue to look after her two sons who mean everything to her.